dmx-systems/dmx-documentation/docs/user.rst

     :alt: Tool bar with highlighted workspace selector

 The *Workspace Selector* is part of the upper toolbar and lets you select your current workspace.
-Workspaces are the highest level of content organization in DMX.
+**Workspaces are the highest level of content organization in DMX.**
 You can think of a workspace as a context in which you organize your work while you can associate items across different workspaces.

 Everything you create is automatically assigned to the workspace selected in this menu.

-.. note:: Every item in DMX is assigned to exactly **one** workspace.
+**Every item in DMX is assigned to exactly one workspace.**

+.. tip:: Look at how we recommend to use workspaces on our `Demo Server <https://demo.dmx.systems/>`_.

 In DMX read and write permissions of users are tied to workspace memberships:
 Every user can create, edit and delete their own workspaces.